fingolfin/gap-osx-bundle/README.md

 ===================
 Clone this repository, go into the directory, and enter

-    make gap
+    make all

 Then wait... this can take quite some time.
-It will download the required source code (almost 400 MB), and then compile a lot of stuff.
+It will download the required source code (almost 300 MB), and then compile a lot of stuff.
 The result is an .app bundle `GAP.app` which you can move around and double click to start GAP.